Syncxv/lua-stuff/pf ui/README.md

 - Text Color
 - Tracer Color

-X Visible means that it will only show if the player is visible to you if enabled.
+"X Visible Check" means that it will only show if the player is visible.

 ## Hitbox Expander